 In essence, you need to be ready to put yourself out there, become an expert in your space, offer value wherever possible and build your reputation and relationships by offering a quality service.

 So now you have the job, how do you find candidates for the vacancy?

 Everyone knows about job boards and social media and these are a great way to connect with the actively looking pool of potential candidates that we discussed earlier on.
-Essentially, if you craft a well written and appealing advert then this may attract relevant applicants.
+Essentially, if you craft a well-written and appealing advert then this may attract relevant applicants.

 But what does that mean for the passive and 'not-looking' candidates?
-Well, this is where you have to use your investigative skills, your agency's database, online search tools, your industry network that you've built up, asking relevant people for referrals, the list goes on.
-Then, once you have identified potentially suitable targets for your role, you need to contact them, engage with them, understand their current status, gauge their suitability and interest for the position.
+Well, this is where you have to use your investigative skills, your agency's database, online search tools, your industry network that you've built up, asking relevant people for referrals, and the list goes on.
+Then, once you have identified potentially suitable targets for your role, you need to contact them, engage with them, understand their current status, and gauge their suitability and interest for the position.

 However you end up with your shortlist of candidates for the vacancy you are recruiting for your client, you need to ensure you have interviewed them and can represent them accurately.

 There are three different ways that a company can employ a candidate.
 Those are: